-Acute: Refers to symptoms that start and worsen quickly but do not last over a long period of time
+Acute: Refers to symptoms that start and worsen quickly but do not last over a long time.

 Benign: Refers to a tumor that is not cancerous.
 The tumor does not usually invade nearby tissue or spread to other parts of the body.

 Biopsy: The removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-Learn more about what to expect during a biopsy .
+Learn more about biopsy .

 Chemoprevention: The use of natural, synthetic (made in a laboratory), or biologic (from a living source) substances to reverse, slow down, or prevent the development of cancer.
 Learn more about chemoprevention .